Getting Started with K1JT modes using Direct Interoperation Between DXLab and WSJT-X

 Logging QSOs to DXKeeper

-With SpotCollector connected to WSJT-X, when you direct WSJT-X to log a QSO, the information captured in the WSJT-X Log QSO window is routed to DXKeeper, which augments it with
+With SpotCollector connected to one or more instances of WSJT-X, when you direct an instance of WSJT-X to log a QSO, the information captured in that instance's Log QSO window is routed to DXKeeper, which augments it with

 and then directs DXKeeper to log the QSO, with the option to upload the logged QSO to ClubLog, eQSL, and/or LoTW.